akshatbiniwale/akshatbiniwale/README.md

 <h1 align="center">Hi there 👋, I'm Akshat Biniwale</h1>

 <p>
-  🚀 Aspiring Software Engineer | MERN Stack Developer | Data Analyst Intern @
+  🚀 SDE I | Django Developer @
   <a href="https://workindia.in/" target="_blank">WorkIndia</a><br/>
 <br/>
-  💡 I love using technology to solve real problems.
-I mainly work with the MERN stack to build web apps that can grow with more users.
-As a Data Analyst Intern, I enjoy turning messy data into useful information.
-Whether I’m writing code or studying data, I like creating things that help people.
-I'm always learning and excited to grow as a developer by working on meaningful projects.
+  💡 I'm a Computer Science Engineering graduate who loves using technology to solve real-world problems.
+I primarily work with the Django stack to build scalable web applications.
+At WorkIndia, I contribute to backend-heavy, revenue-impacting features and help keep systems stable in production.
+I'm passionate about building things that create value, learning new technologies, and growing as a developer through meaningful work.
 </p>

 <h3>📫 Connect with me: </h3>